 The Ultimate Guide to the Bond Between Human and Dog

-The Origin of the Human-Dog Relationship
+The Origin of the Human-Dog Relationship:

-Why Are Humans and Dogs So Connected?
+Why Are Human and Dogs So Connected?

 The Emotional Bond: Love and Loyalty